Support Us

 Ruaridh Thin-Smith, one of the interns, said: “The festival will be really enjoyable and fun while addressing some of the most pressing issues of our age.

-“EAFS is about getting young people to understand a simple truth – that whatever it might seem, we are in control of our own spaces, our places, our environment.
+“EAFS is about getting young people to understand a simple truth—that, whatever it might seem, we are in control of our own spaces, our places, our environment.

-“If we can understand that we have the power to affect positive changes and make our planet a better place to live, then we can accomplish anything.
+“If we can understand that we have the power to affect positive changes and make our planet a better place to live, then we can accomplish anything.”

-The other interns, all from Dumfries and Galloway which is home to EAFS, are Meredith Langley Vine, Katie Anderson, Daniel Leigh and Kerry Annison.
+The other interns, all from Dumfries and Galloway, which is home to EAFS, are Meredith Langley Vine, Katie Anderson, Daniel Leigh, and Kerry Annison.
 The EAFS youth project, which involves a wider group of young people as well as the interns, is funded by the Holywood Trust.

-Over the last year the EAFS team has been developing the ethos for a thoughtful and playful festival for 2015.
-This is reflected in the central themes of “inventiveness, foolishness and generosity as a way of understanding the world”.
+Over the last year, the EAFS team has been developing the ethos for a thoughtful and playful festival for 2015.
+This is reflected in the central themes of “inventiveness, foolishness, and generosity as a way of understanding the world.”

 “We are expecting lots of interest from all over the region and the country as a whole in the event, and we are delighted to be working with our team of five interns.
 They are bringing a huge vitality and a fresh perspective to EAFS.